Aftershocks Rattle Mandalay As Rescuers Search For Survivors In Myanmar Quake - UrduPoint

 The tremors collapsed buildings, downed bridges and buckled roads, with mass destruction seen in the city of more than 1.7 million people.

-As dawn broke Sunday, tea shop owner Win Lwin picked his way through the remains of a collapsed restaurant on a main road in his neighbourhood, tossing bricks aside one by one.
+Tea shop owner Win Lwin picked his way through the remains of a collapsed restaurant on a main road in his neighbourhood early on Sunday, tossing bricks aside one by one.

-"About seven people died here" when the quake struck Friday, he told AFP.
+"About seven people died here" when the quake struck, he told AFP.
 "I'm looking for more bodies but I know there cannot be any survivors.

 "We don't know how many bodies there could be but we are looking."